-Deficiencies (vitamins) to be cured, vary your turtle's food and let him sunbath!
+Deficiencies (vitamins): to be cured, vary your turtle's food and let them sunbathe!

-Constipation: caused by dry food, you must bathe the turtle in warm water several times a day and give him a high-fiber food.
-If nothing progresses, you can give him a little paraffin oil.
+Constipation: caused by dry food, you must bathe the turtle in warm water several times a day and give them high-fibre food.
+If nothing progresses, you can give them a little paraffin oil.

 Diarrhoea: the origins are different (intestinal parasite, thermatique shock, dietary imbalance) and this disorder may just be a phase if the turtle continues to feed and live normally.

 Dehydration: To prevent it, the turtle should always have access to water.
 A turtle with sunken eyes and no urine is probably dehydrated.